bowieleach/final-project/status.md

 # Status Report

-#NOTE: my project is different from the first proposal I put out, but it matches with the current proposal
+#NOTE: my project is different from the first proposal I put out, but it matches with the current proposal and this idea was also approved with professor rosen in my original meet with him :)

 #### Your name